Curriculum Statement - supporting the return to school Autumn 2020

 Maths is taught throughout the school in a progressive way, with a very visual approach using real objects, moving to the more abstract and formal approaches.
 Lessons are planned using real-life experiences and move to Functional Maths accreditation higher up the school.

 At WFS we recognise the importance of regular exercise to support pupil health and well-being development.
 All pupils receive two PE sessions a week.
 One of these may be swimming.
-Some pupils will also receive additional swimming sessions as part of their physiotherapy programmes.
+Some pupils will also receive additional swimming sessions as part of their physiotherapy programmes from their EHCP.

 Upper School accreditation routes range from ASDAN Personal Progress at Entry Level 1 to GCSE options.
-One pupil is currently accessing a maths GCSE at Baxter College.
 Subject content support the continued development of key communication, English, Maths and Science skills and pupils choose options from creative subjects; Art, Design Technology & Food Technology, completing courses at relevant levels.

 The Sixth Form curriculum - Learning for Living curriculum is individualised with each student’s Individual Provision Plan at the centre, accreditation for functional English and Maths at either Entry Level or Level 1, OCR Life & Living or ASDAN Personal Progress.
 Plus development of independent living skills and skills for life though supported work-experience opportunities, e.g. at Blossom Tree Cafe, the allotment and wider life skills such as using public transport.